-The South Island of New Zealand is absolutely breathtaking.
+The New Zealand South Island is absolutely breathtaking.
 If you are planning a visit to New Zealand I highly recommend spending a good portion of your time here.

-There are a lot of places to see along the way but here are my top 5 destinations you must visit if you are visiting the “land of the long white cloud.”
+There are a lot of south island points of interest and attractions to see along the way but here are my top 5 places you must see in New Zealand if you are visiting the “land of the long white cloud.”

 Highlight #1: Mount Cook National Park